 Response: As we stated in our letter, we believe the rotation requirement will restrict a large company's choice of auditor.
 Due to the global presence, size, and complexity of large companies as well and the financial risk and cost of insurance of audits, most large companies are usually only served by the Big Four international public accounting firms.
 And under the restrictions on non-audit services under Sarbanes-Oxley (SOX), most large companies already receive one service or another from every one of the four firms.
 If one of these Big Four accounting firms audits the Company, the other three often provide a host of advisory services in tax, M&A, valuations, etc. The pre-existing relationships of most large companies with all Big Four audit firms make it difficult to have a viable mandatory rotation plan.
-Pre-existing relationships would likely result in limiting the number of firms allowed to bid for an audit.
-And disruption of non-audit services in order to rotate an audit firm could limit the ability of a company to select best in class non-audit services.
+Additionally, given pre-existing relationships, rotation plans may not include all firms given existing service offerings, thus limiting the number of firms allowed to bid for an audit.
+Disruption of non-audit services in order to rotate in or out a firm could limit the ability of a company to select best in class non-audit services.